AlmaLinux/alts/README.md

 `/tasks/{task_id}/result` endpoint returns the result of task. `task_id` - task ID string.

 Unresolved issues
 --
 - Provision for production server is required;
 - Only supports Docker containers;
 - No basic tests;

+Reporting issues
+--
+All issues should be reported to the [Build System project](https://github.com/AlmaLinux/build-system).